Promoting British Values at St. Anne Line Catholic Junior School

 The DfE have recently reinforced the need “…to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2016).
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values are reiterated each year.
 At St. Anne Line Catholic Junior School these values are reinforced regularly and in the following ways:

 Our school has gained the UNICEF Rights Respecting Schools Award, and as part of this each year the children decide upon their class charter and the rights associated with these.
 All the children contribute to the drawing up of the charter.

-We have a student council which meets regularly with the Deputy Headteacher to discuss issues raised in class council meetings.
+We have a Pupil Council which meets regularly with the Deputy Headteacher to discuss issues raised in class council meetings.
 The council is genuinely able to effect change within the school.
-Every child on the student council is voted in by their class.
-Children have an annual questionnaire where they are able to put forward their views about the school.
+Every child on the Pupil Council is voted in by their class.
+Children have an bi-annual questionnaire where they are able to put forward their views about the school.

 The Rule of Law